The post was provided by Elena Sinyavskaya, marketer in Ahrefs.

-The idea of the experiment was simple: use the Twitter header to announce a quick giveaway and track responses and level of engagement.
+The idea of the experiment was simple: use the Twitter header to announce a quick giveaway and track responses and levels of engagement.

-We kept it as simple as possible: the first 10 people to sent an email with the specified message from our header would get a free one-month access to Ahrefs.
+We kept it as simple as possible: the first ten people to sent an email with the specified message from the header would get free one-month access to Ahrefs.

-At that time, our Twitter account had around 19.3K followers.
-For a start, we checked where people can see our Twitter header:
+At that time, Twitter account had around 19.3K followers.
+For a start, we checked where people can see Twitter header: